-Cheating / inauthentic accounts is our area with the largest number of enforcements, with profanity, adult sexual content, harassment or bullying, and hate speech the other policy types that round out our top five.
-The Other category includes smaller volume areas such as piracy, phishing, account tampering, vulgar content, or drugs.
+Cheating / inauthentic accounts is the area with the largest number of enforcements.
+Profanity, harassment or bullying, adult sexual content, and vulgar content are the other policy types that round out our top five.
+The Other category includes smaller volume areas such as piracy, phishing, account tampering, or drugs.